Thursday, May 05, 2011

 Lost Favourites and Me Made June

-The side effect of this situation has been that I have spent more odd moments on Ravelry, and ended up losing interest in all my current knitting projects except Betty Jean.
+Recently, I have spent more odd moments on Ravelry, and ended up losing interest in all my current knitting projects except Betty Jean.

 Instead of working on an unloved turquoise sock, or a lacey peach mohair shrug that I WILL NEVER WEAR (stop shouting, Roo!)
 I have realised that I want to knit more vintage-inspired cardigans and sweaters out of AlbaYarn, a shawl out of Sock Hop handspun, Shalder out of super-sheepy wool from the West Coast - in short, to have a purge and start again.
 RRRRRRRIP!